vbotka/ansible-config-light/docs/source/guide.rst

 Notes
 ^^^^^
-.. note:: The template *handlers-auto1.yml.j2* is ready to be used in
+.. note:: The template *handlers-auto1.yml.j2* is available in the
-          the directory ``templates``.
+          role's directory ``templates``.
 The user is expected to create new templates when needed.
 Feel free to change the structure of the data and to create new templates that might fit the purpose better.
-Feel free to contribute new templates configuration examples to the `project
+Feel free to contribute new templates and configuration examples to the `project
           <https://github.com/vbotka/ansible-config-light/>`_.